 The JSBML project's aim is to provide an SBML parser and programming library that maps all SBML elements to a flexible and extended type hierarchy.
-Where possible, JSBML strives to attain 100% API compatibility with the libSBML Java API, to facilitate a switch from one library to the other for those who desire it.
+Where possible, JSBML strives to attain 100% API compatibility with the libSBML Java API, to facilitate a switch from one library to the other.
 Currently, JSBML supports all constructs for SBML up to the latest Level 3 Version 1 Release 1 specification, including an API to add SBML extensions.
-There are no plans to re-implement some of the more complex functions of libSBML, since separate community efforts are expected to make them available to JSBML via web services.
-These more complex functions include model consistency checking, SBML validation, and the conversion between different SBML Levels and Versions.
+There are no plans to re-implement some of the more complex functions of libSBML such as consistency-checking and SBML validation; instead, these will be accessed via web services.

+Article citations are crucial to our academic careers.
 If you use JSBML, we ask that you please cite the following paper:

-- Dräger A, Rodriguez N, Dumousseau M, Dörr A, Wrzodek C, Le Novère N, Zell A, and Hucka M. JSBML: a flexible Java library for working with SBML.
+Dräger A, Rodriguez N, Dumousseau M, Dörr A, Wrzodek C, Le Novère N, Zell A, and Hucka M. JSBML: a flexible Java library for working with SBML.
 Bioinformatics (2011), 27(15):2167–2168.
-(Copy available under open-access terms directly from Bioinformatics.)
+(Freely available directly from Bioinformatics.)

+There is a mailing list and web forum, jsbml-development, devoted to discussions about JSBML.
 There's also a JSBML group on LinkedIn.
 If you're on LinkedIn and interested in JSBML, feel free to join the group!

-JSBML is the result of hard work by many people, including several (PhD) students.
-We especially thank the following contributors (in alphabetical order):
+JSBML is the result of hard work by many people, including several (Ph.D.) students.
+We thank the following contributors especially (in alphabetical order):

 1Center for Bioinformatics Tuebingen (ZBIT), University of Tuebingen, Tübingen, Germany,

-2European Bioinformatics Institute (EBI), Hinxton, UK,
+3European Bioinformatics Institute (EBI), Hinxton, UK,

-3Leibniz Institute of Plant Genetics and Crop Plant Research (IPK)
+4Leibniz Institute of Plant Genetics and Crop Plant Research (IPK)